 Who Needs a Father?

-‘It Just Takes a Village’ to Raise a Child, Right?
+'It Takes a Village' to Raise a Child?
+Really?

 “It is the duty of parents to maintain their children decently, and according to their circumstances; to protect them according to the dictates of prudence; and to educate them according to the suggestions of a judicious and zealous regard for their usefulness, their respectability and happiness.” –James Wilson